VinceZK/Portal/docs/README.md

 ```

 Angular introduces FormGroup and its builder(this.fb) to construct an object.
-Not just the structure and the value, you can also add some validators.
+Not just the structure and the value, you can also add validators.
 For example, I add “Validators.required” on attribute “USER_ID” to state it is not empty-allowed.
 Further more, the FormGroup object handles the bi-directional binding between the UI(HTML) and the object(JS).
 Which means any changes from the UI will be synchronized immediately to the object, and vice-vera.